NafizMahee/nafizmahee.github.io/_pages/about.md

 I am currently working as a lecturer at BRAC University, Dhaka, Bangladesh.
 Previously completed my Bachelor's with Highest Distinction from here.

-My research interests are Computer Vision, Digital Signal & Image Processing, Machine Learning in Healthcare and Data science.
+My research interests are

+*Computer Vision
+*Digital Signal & Image Processing
+*Machine Learning in Healthcare
+*Data science.

 I am actively searching for a Ph.D. opportunity that aligns with my research interests.